NejibK/techExcellence/README.md

 # Welcome to the TechEx Operation Day

-Welcome to the TechExcellence Operation Day and thank you for your interest into AI Chatbots.
+Welcome to the TechExcellence Operations Day and thank you for your interest in AI Chatbots.

 ## Login to MS Azure